National Institute for Land and Infrastructure Management

 Author:

-(13. Animals, Plants and Ecosystems) Takashi Inoue, Yuichiro Yamamoto, Katsunori Kakuyu, Mari Sone, Masao Kurihara, Yusuke Ueno, Masahiko Matsue, Yoichi Sonoda
+(13. Animals, Plants and Ecosystems) Ryuji Inoue, Yuichiro Yamamoto, Katsunori Kakuyu, Mari Sone, Masao Kurihara, Yusuke Ueno, Masahiko Matsue, Yoichi Sonoda

 (14. Landscape, 15.
 Places for activities that bring people into contact with nature) Masao Kurihara, Hitomi Oguri